Wild-card Stars force Game 7 against Calgary with 4-2 win

 The Stars made it 2 for 22 midway through the third period when Joe Pavelski had an almost point-blank shot that ricocheted off Markstrom’s skate that was on the line.

-Backlund’s third goal of the series came on a slap shot, about four minutes after Johnny Gaudreau’s nifty pass across the front of the Dallas net to Michael Stone for the easy tip-in.
+Backlund’s third goal of the series came on a slap shot that Oettinger had deflected before it bounced off Heiskanen and into the net.
+That was about four minutes after Johnny Gaudreau’s nifty crossing pass to Michael Stone for the easy tip-in.

+“They get two, and we climb back.
+It’s a tight game but I’d say that 3-2 goal late in the second was tough,” Flames center Elias Lindholm said.
+“Obviously, we’d like to win this game, but it’s a new day tomorrow and a game on Sunday, and that’s why we fought so hard all year to have home ice on Game 7.”

-The Stars had a 2-0 lead about six minutes into the second period when Raffl finished off a wild play.
+The Stars had a 2-0 lead about six minutes into the second period when Raffl finished off a wild play in front of the net.

 Joel Kiviranta was trying to follow up his own shot, even reaching back after skating past the net, while two Calgary skaters and Markstrom all went down on the ice.
 Defenseman Christopher Tanev was one of the ones down, and tried to push the puck away with his hand before Raffl was able to stuff it just inside the post